 At the equal protein intake, milk, but not meat, decreased bone turnover in pre-pubertal boys after seven days.

-- The study covered a very limited time period for dietary intervention; it is hard to determine what the long-term implications of such an intervention (or similar dietary pattern of food consumption) would be on bone turnover or bone mass density
+- The study covered a very limited time period for dietary intervention; it is hard to determine what the long-term implications of such an intervention (or similar dietary patterns of food consumption) would be on bone turnover or bone mass density

 - This intervention follows a very limited number of subjects and limited demographic information is reported for subject participants

 - This intervention only used male subjects, and it is unclear whether differences would have been seen had females been included.